 Problems that can arise from over-ventilating a baby are very serious.
 When a ventilator is used, it is crucial that the medical team closely monitor the baby’s carbon dioxide levels so that adjustments can be made to correct a low carbon dioxide level, should this occur.
 Failure to correct overventilation and/or to monitor the condition of a baby’s lungs is negligence.
 If this negligence leads to injuries or brain damage, it is medical malpractice.

 If your child was on ventilation of any sort at birth and now suffers from any of the injuries above, call ABC Law Centers (Reiter & Walsh, P.C.) today.
 Our experienced birth injury lawyers will review our child’s case for negligence, answer your questions, and let you know all of your legal options.
-While we’re located in Michigan, we help clients all over the country.
 The initial consultation is free and we never charge any fees until we win your case.

 - Martin, R. (2018, March).
 Overview of neonatal respiratory distress: Disorders of transition.
 Retrieved from https://www.uptodate.com/contents/overview-of-neonatal-respiratory-distress-disorders-of-transition.